How do you manage chronic illness and a thriving career? How do you maintain a healthy work-life balance without going beyond your body’s limits?

 There are days when nothing will work, not the best advice or most potent affirmation, and that’s okay.
 It’s your body telling you to rest.

-Knowing how to manage your health is essential for people with chronic illness, and you must be intentional about your habits and lifestyle.
+Knowing how to manage your health is essential for people with chronic illnesses, and you must be intentional about your habits and lifestyle.

 If you have a demanding career, a self-owned business, or a part-time job, you should find a balance irrespective of your responsibilities.